A delightful fall table centerpiece showcases a brown owl figure surrounded by mini pumpkins, autumn leaves, and moss.

 Bring in sunflowers for a bright pop

 Sunflowers bring in bold color and a little burst of energy when everything else is going muted.
-Mix in some greenery, berries, or dried wheat to give the arrangement a bit of texture.
+You can grab vibrant artificial sunflower bouquets on Amazon to recreate this look affordably.

 Sunflowers in a galvanized bucket brighten a fall table centerpiece with rustic accents.